Health Policy Certificate

 The experiences are not time-bound.
 You may choose to do them at any time and over any period of time, as long as they meet the minimum hour requirements, have a clearly defined health policy-focused concept and are limited in scope so that they can be completed within the timeframe of the experience.
+However, they have to be distinct from each other and one cannot be a continuation of one single project.
 Both must be completed PRIOR to taking the Capstone.

 You are responsible for identifying two relevant experiences and must submit an approval form for each one to determine if they meet the criteria for the Certificate.

 Experiences do not have to be with Duke-affiliated entities.
-Outside opportunities, however, have an additional vetting process and will most likely take longer to get approval.
+Outside opportunities, however, have an additional vetting process, and it will most likely take longer to get approval.

 Example experiences include:

 - Health policy-related Data+ projects.
-For more information, please visit the Data+ website.
+For more information about current projects, please visit the Data+ website.